-Andrew G. Wiltshire Blenheim, New Zealand

-None

-Founding Partner of Folium Capital LLC since 2016; management and governance of a private orchard, farming and forestry company with operations in New Zealand; Managing Director and Head of Alternative Assets at the Harvard Management Company, the investment company that is responsible for managing Harvard University's endowment and related financial assets, from 2001 to 2015 brings a valuable perspective to the Board's evaluation of investment opportunities and oversight of the Company's forest resources and real estate businesses.
+Andrew G. Wiltshire Blenheim, New Zealand Board Committees: • Audit Other public directorships: • None land Age: 65 Director Since: 2015 Nominating Professional Highlight ts: management and gove forestry company with Director and Head Management Compar Folium Capital LLC since 2016; rnance of a private orchard, farming and operations in New Zealand; Managing of Alternative Assets at the Harvard ny, the investment company that is ing Harvard University's endowment and from 2001 to 2015

 Mr. Wiltshire has extensive expertise in the areas of managing and investing in forestry, timberlands, real estate and natural resources.
-Mr. Wiltshire
+Mr. Wiltshire brings a valuable perspective to the Board's evaluation of investment opportunities and oversight of the Company's forest resources and real estate businesses.